Timendus/chip8-test-suite/README.md

 ![The menu for the CHIP-8 test suite](./pictures/menu.png)

+In the menu, you can press any of the numbers 1 to 5 on the CHIP-8 keypad to jump to the corresponding test.
+Note that on a PC keyboard the keys `Q` and `W` generally map to 4 and 5, not the numeric keys.

-In the menu, you can move the cursor up and down with CHIP-8 keys `5` and `8` and select an item with `6`.
-On a PC keyboard those generally map to `W` and `S` or `Up` and `Down` to move the cursor and `E` or `Space` to select.
+Alternatively, you can move the cursor up and down with CHIP-8 keys `E` and `F` and select an item with `A`.
+On a PC keyboard those generally map to `F` and `V` to move the cursor and `Z` to select.
+This feature mainly exists so people implementing interpreters for platforms with limited input devices (like a game controller) can map their buttons to those CHIP-8 keys and have an intuitive interface too.

-Alternatively, for tests 1-4 you can press the corresponding CHIP-8 key to jump to those tests immediately.
-Note that this doesn't work for the keypad test because the `5` key is already in use for moving the cursor up.

-I wanted to allow users with limited keys (like a game controller) to be able to use this ROM too, so I needed to have a cursor and I kinda had to make this concession.
-So just so you know, this is not a bug, it's a feature 😄

 ## Auto-starting a specific test